-The Simrad ES38-18/200-18C contains a 38 kHz split-beam transducer as well as a 200 kHz single beam transducer.
-Both offer 18 degrees beamwidth at their nominal operational frequencies.
-The split beam transducer is designed with three separate segments.
+The ES38-18/200-18C transducer contains a 38 kHz split-beam transducer as well as a 200 kHz single-beam transducer.
+Both offer 18 degrees beamwidth at their nominal operating frequencies.
+The split-beam transducer is designed with three separate segments.

 The transducer is streamlined, and designed to be mounted under the hull.
 Flush mounting is not recommended.